PrestaShop/docs/modules/creation/tutorial.md

 Where `mymodule` is your module's name.

-To uninstall module, run :
+To uninstall the module, run the following:

 ```shell
 php bin/console prestashop:module uninstall mymodule